Return To Aphid Monitor Homepage

 BYDV is an important disease of cereals in which the early symptoms of yellowing leaf tips are observed on individual plants.
 The yellow colouration continues along the leaf and clusters of plants become stunted throughout the crop.
 Young plants are most susceptible to infection.
 Consequently, the time of sowing for spring and winter cereals is important with regard to susceptibility to infection.

-AFBI staff monitor aphid migration using a 12.2m suction trap that collects aphids across a 100km radius.
-Weekly trap catches are examined for the presence of aphid species that are pests of cereals and a bulletin is circulated to provide growers with trends in aphid activity.
+AFBI staff monitor aphid migration using a 12.2m suction trap which is representative of aphid populations across a 100km radius.
+Daily trap catches are examined for the presence and abundance of aphid species which are pests of cereals and an aphid dashboard is updated to provide growers with trends in aphid activity.

 Crops at risk